 How much does it cost to run a credit check?

 The cost to run a credit check will depend on which service you use and if you also include a background check and an eviction report.
-The range is usually between $35-$50.
+Through TurboTenant, a tenant screening report is $45 and includes a background, credit, and eviction history check.

 What credit check do landlords use?